N8Brown/VueFriends/README.md

 _**Full Contact Card**_

 The main view of the application displays contact cards for all contacts in the contact list.
 Like the tutorial project, these contact cards feature an avatar for the contact, the contact's name, and the contact's email address.
-The object structure for the contact list allows for a lot more information such as:
+The object structure for the contact list, however, allows for a lot more information to be stored and used, such as:

 - Username
 - Phone Number
 - Address
 - Website

-In order to display the entirety of the contact's information, the VueFriends application allows the user to click on a contact card to dispaly an expanded, or full, contact card containing all of the contact's information.
+In order to display the entirety of the contact's information, the VueFriends application allows the user to click on a contact card to dispaly an expanded, or full, contact card containing all of the contact's additional information as well as their name and email address.
 The expanded contact card also provides the user the option to edit the contact information or delete the contact altogether.

 _**Edit Contact**_